 To get the definition out of the way, a podcast is a series of audio episodes that focuses on a specific theme.
 Hence, guest podcasting is when you are invited by the host of that podcast to talk about a particular topic.

 Statistics show that 69% of podcast listeners hear about new services or products through podcast ads.
-And a lot of them perceived that brand as being more trustworthy because of this.
+A lot of these people perceive brands as being more trustworthy when they feature on a podcast.

 That’s why, over the years, guest podcasting has become a cool way to build your brand.
 Actually, it’s so efficient that many consider it to be the new guest posting.